Due to the new European data protection law, we need your consent before you use our website:

 The personal lawyer of Donald Trump, days before the election, paid $130,000 to apparently buy the silence of a porn star.
 Said porn star credibly describes an affair she had with the president and the ham-fisted attempts by his lawyer to keep her from talking about it.
 All of this unquestionably speaks volumes about the president’s character and morals.

 Republicans who regarded Bill Clinton’s affair with Monica Lewinsky as the end of civilization as we know it are serenely untroubled.
 Evangelical Christians who rail against sin and cloak themselves in piety offer nothing but a worldly, almost Gallic shrug.
 Daniels has taught us much about their character and morals, too.

-Eugene Robinson writes a twice-a-week column on politics and culture, contributes to the PostPartisan blog, and hosts a weekly online chat with readers.
-In a three-decade career at The Post, Robinson has been city hall reporter, city editor, foreign correspondent in Buenos Aires and London, foreign editor, and assistant managing editor in charge of the paper’s Style section.
+Eugene Robinson writes a twice-a-week column on politics and culture and hosts a weekly online chat with readers.
+In a three-decade career at The Washington Post, Robinson has been city hall reporter, city editor, foreign correspondent in Buenos Aires and London, foreign editor, and assistant managing editor in charge of the paper’s Style section.

 Get access to this story, and every story, on the web and in our apps with our Basic Digital subscription.